 geocode() without quotes when usually when we talk about a column we need to do so in quotes.
 The simple answer is that the authors of the

 tidygeocoder package spent the time allowing users to input the column name either with or without quotes.
 Trying it again and now having “address” in quotes gives us the same result.

-There are two additional parameters which are important to talk about for this function, especially when you encounter an address not geocoding.
+There are two additional parameters that are important to talk about for this function, especially when you encounter an address that doesn’t geocode properly.

 First, there are actually multiple sources where you can enter an address and get the coordinates for that address.
 Just think about the big mapping apps or sites, such as Google Maps and Apple Maps.
 For these sources you can enter in the same address and you’ll get different results.
 In most cases you’ll get extremely similar coordinates, usually off only after a few decimals points, so they are functionally identical.
 But occasionally you’ll have some addresses that can be geocoded through some sources but not others.
 This is because some sources have a more comprehensive list of addresses than others.

 At the time of this writing the

 tidygeocoder package can handle geocoding from 13 different sources.
 For 10 of these, however, you need to setup an API key and some also require paying money (usually after a set number of addresses that it’ll geocode for free each day).
 So here I’ll just cover the three sources of geocoding that don’t require any setup: “osm” (Open Street Map or OSM is similar to Google Maps), “census” (the US Census Bureau’s geocoder), and “arcgis” (ArcGIS is a clunky mapping software that nonetheless has an excellent geocoder that R can use).
 To select which of these to use (“osm” is the default), you add the parameter “method” and set that equal to which one you want to use.
 As “osm” is the default we actually don’t need to set it explicitly, but we’ll do so anyways here as an example of the three geocoding sources we want to use.